sipeed/MaixCDK/docs/doc/README.md

 After modifying the code, you can run `maixcdk build` again to compile.

-The `maixcdk build` command will scan all files for changes and rebuild them by default.
 If you **haven’t added or removed source files**, you can run `maixcdk build2` or `maixcdk build --no-gen` for faster compilation (it will only compile the modified files).
 > This is because the `build` command starts the entire build process from scratch, scanning files and recompiling.
 In contrast, the `build2` command will not scan for file additions or deletions and will only compile the edited files.
 > Note: The `build2` command will not detect file additions or deletions, so if you **add or remove files**, you must run the `build` command again.